IBM/c2c/docs/bestpractices.md

 OVERFLOWLOG_PATH|{}/db2_portable/overflow_logs/
 OTHER_LOG_PATH|{}/db2_portable/primary_logs/
 ```
-Note that the mount path depends on the path type e.g. `MIRRORLOG_PATH`
+Note that the mount path depends on the path type e.g., `MIRRORLOG_PATH`
 is not necessarily at the end of the path defined in the default config.
 That is because of the unique naming requirement for paths and the assumption
 that paths need to be multi-tenant capable.